 CHEF’S FOOD FEST

 Through a partnership with the Laughlin Chamber of Commerce, the River Fund has been the beneficiary of a percentage of proceeds from the annual Chef’s Food Fest held each fall, usually at one of the Laughlin casino properties.
 These funds are designated specifically for aiding local families and individuals with hardships or a variety of immediate crisis situations.
-Most recently, the contribution of $25,000 from the 2017 Chef's Food Fest will be able to assist over 200 families with utility and housing assistance.
+Most recently, the contribution of over $23,000 from the 2018 Chef's Food Fest will be able to assist over 200 families with utility, work card obtainment, and housing assistance.

 DONOR DESIGNATION FUND